4 Ways the Restaurant Industry Changed During the Pandemic

-Just like the ability to keep businesses open, human interaction is crucial for both sides, and thanks to technology it continued in a new way.
+Amidst all the changes, there’s been one positive for the restaurant industry--the adoption of new technology.
 Here are the four biggest changes we’ve observed in the hospitality industry over the past year:

-At Craver, we’re happy to say that we were able to help many businesses in the hospitality industry pivot from paper menus and dine-in only to a fully digital menu including pre-order function and delivery option – and that we can deliver the results you need in a matter of four weeks, not months.
+At Craver, we’re happy to say that we were able to help businesses in the hospitality industry.
+We helped them move from paper menus and dine-in-only business models to a fully digital menu, with pre-order functionality and delivery options.
+And we can do it in a matter of four weeks, not four months.